Proletarian literature: Sweden

 In Sweden proletarian literature became known in the 1910s.
 Early pioneers were Dan Andersson and Martin Koch.
 Proletarian literature became widely known in the 1930s when a group of non-academic, self-taught writers like Ivar Lo-Johansson, Eyvind Johnson, Jan Fridegård and Harry Martinson appeared writing about the working-class, often from the perspective of a young man.

 Swedish proletarian literature is perhaps most closely associated with Ivar Lo-Johansson, who wrote about the lives of statare in his acclaimed novel Godnatt, jord ("Goodnight, earth", 1933) and in many short stories, collected in the books Statarna (1936–1937) and Jordproletärerna ("Proletarians of the Earth", 1941).
 Jan Fridegård also wrote about the lives of statare and is best known for a series of autobiographical novels beginning with Jag Lars Hård ("I Lars Hård", 1935).
 His first novel En natt i juli ("A night in July", 1933) is about a strike among statare, and depicts statare in a much rawer way than Lo-Johansson.
 Eyvind Johnson and Harry Martinson both later went on to write about other subjects and are mostly associated with proletarian literature by their highly acclaimed and widely read autobiographical novels published in the 1930s.
 Moa Martinson wrote about her own experiences of poor farm life as a wife and mother in several novels.
-Rudolf Värnlund depicted life in Stockholm from a proletarian perspective in several novels, and in 1932 his play Den heliga familjen ("The holy family") was the first play by a proletarian writer that was staged at the national Swedish theatre Kungliga Dramatiska Teatern.
+Rudolf Värnlund depicted life in Stockholm from a proletarian perspective in several novels, and in 1932 his play Den heliga familjen ("The holy family") was the first play by a proletarian writer that was staged at the Royal Dramatic Theatre.
 Lars Ahlin debuted in 1944 with Tåbb med manifestet ("Tåbb with the manifest"), a novel about a young man looking for work and becoming politically aware.
 Many of the proletarian writers became prominent in Swedish literature.
-Eyvind Johnson and Harry Martinson were elected members of the Swedish Academy and shared the Nobel prize in literature in 1974.
+Eyvind Johnson and Harry Martinson were elected members of the Swedish Academy and shared the Nobel Prize in Literature in 1974.